JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/think-and-grow-rich.md

 Sex energy is the creative energy for all genii, _There never has been, and never will be a great leader, builder, or artist lacking in this driving force of sex_.
 Man attains to the status of a genius ONLY when, and IF, he stimulates his mind so that it draws upon the forces available, through the creative faculty of the imagination.

 The years between forty and fifty are, as a rule, the most fruitful.
 Biographies of American industrialists and financiers are filled with evidence that the period from forty to sixty is the most productive age of man.
-Between the ages of thirty and forty, man begins to learn (if he ever learns), the art of sex transmutation.
+Between the ages of thirty and forty, man begins to learn if he ever learns, the art of sex transmutation.

 When driven by his desire to please a woman, based solely upon the emotion of sex, a man may be, and usually is, capable of great achievement, but his actions may be disorganized, distorted and totally destructive.
 When driven by his desire to please a woman, based upon the motive of sex alone, a man may steal, cheat, and even commit murder.
 But when the emotion of **LOVE** is used with the emotion of sex, that same man will guide his actions with more sanity, balance, and reason.